Performance Management Program for Staff Employees Not Covered by a Union

 - Goal and objective setting and future planning—to clarify job expectations and performance standards.

 - Development—to plan, discuss, and implement professional development.

 - Activities undertaken as part of a performance management program should focus on the following:

-- Defining and discussing the major duties of the position
+- Defining and discussing the significant duties of the position

 - Establishing work priorities

-- Developing/discussing performance standards and reviewing performance in relation to these standards
+- Developing and discussing performance standards and reviewing performance with these standards

 - Sharing ideas on better ways to do the job

 - Performance management must be based on criteria and standards that reflect the unique requirements of each position.
 The focus must be on behaviors and outcomes rather than on personality characteristics.